dusk-network/docs-public/src/content/docs/developer/smart-contract/core-concepts.md

 A smart contract is allowed to write data in any way it likes to the underlying <a href="https://webassembly.github.io/spec/core/intro/overview.html#memory" target="_blank">linear memory</a>, which is a contiguous, mutable array of raw bytes.
 The linear memory is created with an initial size but can be grown dynamically, and a program can load and store values from/to a linear memory at any byte address.

-At a programmatic level, this implies that by using Rust, developers can use any data structue which can compile to WASM.
+At a programmatic level, this implies that by using Rust, developers can use any data structure which can compile to WASM.
 Updating any of these implies a state transition, which is recorded on the blockchain and ensures a permanent and immutable record of all changes.

 ### Smart Contract State